Java is needed to run Sponge and Minecraft: Java Edition. You most likely already have Java, but you may need to update it.

 not work with Sponge.
 The difference between major versions of Java (6, 7, 8) is significant, and older versions cannot

 run Sponge properly.
-Currently Sponge will not run with Java 9.
+Currently, Sponge will not run with versions of Java greater than 8 either.

 If you have Windows or macOS for your computer, you can download Java from the official website.